penguin-awsome/penguin-awsome/readme.md

-# hi im james
+# Hi I'm James
-i like rubik's cubes
+I like rubik's cubes, and also convienntly penguins.
+I also happen to basically suck a lot at coding.